 I tried it with fresh cranberries and with frozen ones, and I could not find any difference in taste.
 The only difference is in the cooking time.
-The fresh cranberries will just take a little longer to cook, around 20 minutes, where the frozen ones 10 minutes.
-The secret to making a fabulous sauce is adding brown sugar to the orange juice before throwing in the cranberries.
+The fresh cranberries will just take a little longer to cook, around 15 minutes, where the frozen ones 10 minutes.
+The secret to making a fabulous sauce is the sugars to the orange juice before throwing in the cranberries.